November 29, 2018

 Once you know which types of things your customers are looking for, try to schedule them in a coherent manner.
 Don't post one-off subjects that don't help you reach your initial marketing goal.
 Try to post articles that build off one another and provide additional useful information for consumers.
 Cluster similar topics together in a series of posts to improve understanding and offer a rich source of information for your customers.

 Not all content is the same.
-Writing content for informational guides or whitepapers is vastly different than creating content for social media platforms and email campaigns.
+Writing content for informational guides, case studies, or whitepapers is vastly different than creating content for social media platforms and email campaigns.
 In some cases, infographics may improve understanding while in others it's best to impart information in a longer content format such as an essay.
 Keep in mind that web content should be adjusted to the buying process.
 Simple topics and infographics help potential customers understand what you have to offer in just a few seconds.
 More in depth articles can help previous customers or customers of competitors decide to use your services at more advanced stages.
+Tweak your content to fit the audience and their needs.

 You can work with an in-house writer or hire a high quality writer on a freelance basis to produce the website content you need.
 This enables you to free up time so you can focus on other things such as building your team and creating incredible products.